Select your newsletters:

 Special thanks to Benjamin Mille for kindly providing the illustrations.

-The ITER Organization has announced the appointment of five new Principality of Monaco/ ITER Postdoctoral Research Fellows who will conduct research in fusion science and technology during the next two years under funding provided by the Partnership Agreement between ITER and the Principality of Monaco.
+The ITER Organization has announced the appointment of five new Principality of Monaco/ ITER Postdoctoral Research Fellows who will conduct research in fusion science and technology during the next two years under funding provided by the Partnership Arrangement between ITER and the Principality of Monaco.
 The five successful candidates, selected from a wide range of talented applicants representing all of the ITER partners are:

 The Fellows will take up their positions over the next few months.